inbo/n2khab-monitoring/functionality.md

     - the function returns a spatial object (hereafter named `groundwater_sites`) with the quality criteria, and with the piezometer IDs and coordinates
 - `spatialjoin_groundwater_sites(object, topological_criterion, groundwater_sites)`
     - takes a spatial R object (e.g. `soilmap`, `terr_habitatmap`, `integrated_habitatmap`) and uses a `topological_criterion` (e.g. intersect with buffer around piezometers with radius x) to make a spatial join with a spatial object `groundwater_sites` as returned by `qualify_groundwater_sites()`
-    - returns a tidy dataframe (hereafter named `groundwater_joinedattributes`) with piezometer IDs and the joined attributes (as buffers may be used, a long format is necessary)
+    - returns a tidy dataframe (tibble) (hereafter named `groundwater_joinedattributes`) with piezometer IDs and the joined attributes (as buffers may be used, a long format is necessary)

 _**Results: NOT to be written**_